 Clearly the Buttfaces liked the culture I’d created.
 I trusted them, wholly, and didn’t look over their shoulders, and that bred a powerful two way loyalty.
 My management style wouldn’t have worked for people who wanted to be guided, every step, but this group found it liberating, empowering.
 I let them be, let them do, let them make their own mistakes., because that’s how I’d always liked people to treat me.

-My own post Ray Dalio identifies the 11 characteristics of visionary leaders, summarises the outcomes of interviews and psychometric tests undertaken by Dalio with the likes of Bill Gates, Elon Musk, Reed Hastings, Jack Dorsey and others.
+My own post Ray Dalio identifies the 11 characteristics of visionary leaders.
 Dalio is one of the world’s greatest hedge fund managers.
 His business, Bridgewater Associates, has approximately $160 billion of Assets Under Management.